mekkablue/Glyphs-Scripts/README.md

 * **Guideline through Selected Nodes:** Adds guideline through two selected nodes.

 ## Hinting
+* **Add Hints for Selected Nodes:** Adds hints for the selected nodes.
+Tries to guess whether it should be H or V. If exactly one node inside a zone is selected, it will add a Ghost Hint.
+Useful for setting a shortcut in System Prefs.
 * **BlueFuzzer:** Extends all alignment zones by the specified value.
 Similar to what the blueFuzz value used to do, hence the name. *Needs Vanilla.*
 * **Delete Hints in Visible Layers:** Deletes hints in active layers of selected glyphs.
 * **Delete All Hints in Font:** Deletes all hints throughout the active font.
 Be careful.